Why unique business names are so Important

 Google is an invented word.
 The name was originally “googol”, which is the equivalent of ten raised to the power of a hundred.
 Googol was proposed to reflect the company’s mission to organize the immense amount of information available online.

-The name “Google” happened by accident.
+When thinking about how to come up with a brand name, you can think outside the box.
+The name “Google,” for example, happened by accident.
 Googol was misspelled when the domain name was registered, but Larry Page liked how it looked.
 Google stuck.

 George Eastman invented the word Kodak.
 Eastman liked the letter K, and believed it was a strong and incisive letter.
 He tried out various combinations of words starting and ending with “K”.
 He saw three advantages in the Kodak name: easy to trademark, easy to pronounce, no other uses of the word.